SKrotkih/TwilioCallKitQuickstart/README.md

-Here is a code refactoring of the [Twilio Voice Swift Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift)
+This branch contains refactored code of the [Twilio Voice Swift Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift)

+This version uses CallKit Framework

 To start using this code you should implement TwilioAccessTokenFetcher.